Afghan massacre suspect identified, arrives at Kansas base

 Bales' wife and two young children have been moved to Joint Base Lewis-McChord near Seattle for protection, said Bales' Seattle-based lawyer, John Henry Browne.

-The Army said Bales will be held in "special housing in his own cell" in the Fort Leavenworth detention center, which it described as a "medium/minimum custody facility."
+The Army said Bales will be held in "special housing in his own cell" in the Fort Leavenworth detention centre, which it described as a "medium/minimum custody facility."

 Bales, who completed a two-year associate college degree in 1992, joined the Army in 2001, the Army said.
 His home of record was listed as Jensen Beach, Florida.